Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

 The reduced class of diagrams discussed in the previous section is helpful to obtain a general idea about the emergence of a phase transition between the two limits of a perfectly restored transparency window deep within the transparent phase on the one hand, and an empty system in the opaque phase on the other hand.
 Our main goal, however, is the quantitative description that extends all the way to the critical point and the bistable region.
 In order to achieve this, one has to include all diagrams that can be created self-consistently from the two diagrams in Fig.~\ref{fig:1overL}a) and d).
 The resulting theory is illustrated in terms of Feynman diagrams in Fig.~\ref{fig:Gerry+ECar}, which differs from the reduced theory of the previous section by the addition of the Fock diagram to the Dyson equation of the exchange photon (see last diagram in the third line of Fig.~\ref{fig:Gerry+ECar}).

-Note that at this level of the theory the exchange photon obtains a Nambu structure, which requires us to extend the Kramers-Kronig relations of Sec.~\ref{sec:KK} to anomalous GFs, which we will do in the following.
+Note that at this level of the theory the exchange photon obtains a Nambu structure, which requires us to extend the Kramers-Kronig relations of App.~\ref{app:KK} to anomalous Green's functions, which we do in App.~\ref{app:anomalousGF}.